DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

 }
 ```

-> :warning: **command name and arguments are case-sensitive when creating the command on Live Objects:**
+> :warning: **Command name and arguments are case-sensitive when creating the command on Live Objects.** On the opposite, there is no specific order for specifying the command arguments.
 ![Live Object screenshot](./LiveObjects_command.png)

 You may use the ArduinoJSON library, or any other library to process the JSON objects more easily.